 In this unique workshop, Q&A is often the best part!

-2. Walk out with a framework with which to better communicate their ideas, skills & abilities; and
+3. Walk out with a framework with which to better communicate their ideas, skills and abilities.

-3. Practice, out loud, enumerating what are their rockstar talents and skills.
+4. Practice, out loud, enumerating their rockstar talents and skills.

 PURCHASE YOUR TICKET(S):